+Figure B.2.4-1: Forearm Phantom with Target Test Position (© 2001 – 2022 CTIA Certification.
+Reproduced with permission.), defined in the CTIA Certification OTA Test Plan

 B.3 UE positioning guidelines

 B.3.1 Hand phantom only (Browsing mode)

 The positioning specified in this clause is used for the test cases for Browsing Mode with Hand Phantom.
 The characteristics of the Hand Phantom are specified in Clause B.3.1.
 Browsing mode is used to simulate user cases where the DUT is held in hand, but not pressed against ear e.g. web browsing and navigation.
 The DUT should be set as primary mechanical mode for browsing mode scenario, which is declared by manufacturer if the UE support multiple mechanical modes.
 Then, the DUT shall be mounted in a suitable hand phantom and oriented such that the DUT’s main display is tilted 45 degrees from vertical: